Top-rated local movers that handle Billings to Bridgeport moves

 - Bridgeport’s population is about 19% less than Billings.

-- Bridgeport's public transportation has a score of 7 out of 10 versus Billings's lower score of 3.
+- Bridgeport’s public transportation score of 7 out of 10 is higher than Billings’s score of 3.

 - Bridgeport is more walkable than Billings with a score of 66 out of 100 vs Billings’s 35 out of 100.

-- Both Bridgeport and Billings have the same bike-friendliness score of 47 out of 100, meaning Bridgeport is about as safe for cyclists as Billings.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Bridgeport and Billings have similar bike-friendliness scores (47 vs 49), meaning Bridgeport is about as safe for cyclists as Billings.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Bridgeport’s crime rate is higher than Billings with a score of 60.6 compared to Billings’s 48.63.
 This means that Bridgeport neighborhoods are safer than 60.6% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.